Updated: Aug 28

 If you'd like more detail on California's personal injury laws, feel free to do your little legal research.
 You may want to begin with section 1714 of the California Civil Code, which provides the legal basis for negligence-based injury cases in that state, specifying in part that "everyone is liable not only for the effect of his or her intentional conduct but also for an injury caused to another by his or her lack of ordinary care or ability to control his or her property or person."

-How Do I Request An Unbiased Referral To A Pre-Screened, Ethical Personal Injury Attorney In Los Angeles?
+How Do I Request An Unbiased Referral To Pre-Screened, Ethical Top Rated Personal Injury Attorneys In Los Angeles?

 You can submit a request online 24 hours a day.
 Free case review within 15 minutes.